postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 warning: false
 ---

 Postman [automatically generates documentation](/docs/publishing-your-api/documenting-your-api/) for every collection you create.
-The documentation includes all of the requests in your collection, along with examples, authorization details, and sample code.
+The documentation includes all of the requests in your collection, along with examples, authorization details, and example code.

 To help your teammates ([or the world](/docs/publishing-your-api/publishing-your-docs/)) better understand what you're building, add detailed descriptions to your collection and the items in it.
-Use the Postman editor to see exactly how your content will look as you author it.
+Use the Postman editor to view how your content will look as you author it.
 Or use the classic Markdown editor to structure and format your descriptions using [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 All of your descriptions are included in the documentation for your collection.

 > You can also add a description when [creating a new request](/docs/sending-requests/requests/#creating-requests).